snedic/carnd/project3/README.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model is an implemenation of the suggested nvidia model.  https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/

+My model consists of a 3 convolutional layers with a 5x5 kernel, 2 convolutional layeres with a 3x3 kernel, followed by 3 fully connected layers and a final output layer.
+Eachlayer also includes dropout with a rate of 0.25.
+See model.py lines 52-71.

 The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers at every layer throughout the model in order to reduce overfitting (model.py lines 52-71).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 16-29).
+The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track. (see run1.mp4)

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 74).

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road, and driving the course both directions.
+I also used all three camera angles with a correction of 0.15.
+I calculated the value to be 0.148 by estimating the angle from each side camera to be ~26.6.
+I opted to round the value to 0.15.

 For details about how I created the training data, see the next section.